 3 Day Blinds only has one showroom in Chicago, so you’ll need to schedule an in-home or virtual consultation if you aren’t near the facility.

-The good news is that the company serves most of the United States and takes calls for appointment scheduling 24/7 (call 855-468-0429 to make an appointment).
+The good news is that the company serves most of the United States and takes calls for appointment scheduling 24/7.

 Your 3 Day Blinds consultant will be local to your area and able to guide you through the process — from imagining your space to installing your ideal window coverings.
 After your free, in-home visit, you’ll have measurements and a project cost estimate to help you decide.